Who is on the Board?

 up to two may be students of the University nominated by the students

 at least one and no more than nine shall be co-opted members (at least one of this number shall be a person who has experience in the provision of education)

 The most recent determination of membership numbers was approved by the Board on 20 July 2017 with a determination of 22 members.

 For information on forthcoming and future vacancies please contact the University Secretary and Clerk to the Board of Governors.

 The current membership of the Board is provided below.

-Pro-Chancellor and Chairman of the Board of Governors
+Pro-Chancellor and Chair of the Board of Governors

 Committee Membership: Finance Committee, HR Committee, Remuneration Committee, Nominations and Governance Committee (Chair) and Honorary Awards Committee